NithinKalidas/Appian/Process Model.md

 ## 53. Can the default task assignment mail be disabled?
 Yes, under the assignment tab the option can be unchecked.

+## 54. Scenario where record type over a tradition CDT Method?
+Records -> Speed of development is higher as foreign key mapping are easily configured by inbuilt relationship Usage of views, creation of record summary and able to configure custom field for aggregate function (NR)

 ## 54. What is the maximum number of nodes and variables allowed per process model?
 30 Nodes and 50 Variables